 - 6 quarts unseasoned popped popcorn from 1 cup unpopped kernels

 - ½ cup light corn syrup

 - 1 teaspoon baking soda

-- Preheat oven to 200 F degrees.
-Divide the popped popcorn between 2 large bowls.
-Oil 2 rimmed baking sheets very well, and set aside.
+- Preheat oven to 200° F. Divide the popped popcorn between 2 large bowls, removing any unpopped kernels.
+Line two rimmed baking sheets with parchment paper, and set aside.

 - In a large deep saucepan, combine the brown sugar, corn syrup, butter, salt, and cream of tartar.
-Inset a candy thermometer.
-Bring to a boil, and cook the mixture over medium heat for about 5 minutes, stirring occasionally, until the thermometer registers 260 degrees F. (hard ball stage).
+Insert a candy thermometer.
+Bring to a boil, and cook the mixture over medium heat for about 5 minutes, stirring occasionally, until the thermometer registers 260° F (hard ball stage).
 Remove from heat, and quickly stir in the baking soda.
 The mixture will foam up quite a bit.

 - Pour the syrup mixture over the popcorn, half into each bowl.
 Work quickly to coat all the popcorn with the caramel.
 Spread popcorn evenly on the baking sheets, and bake for 1 hour, stirring and rotating the trays 3 times.
-Remove from the oven and spread popcorn on wax paper to cool, breaking up the larger pieces if necessary.
-Store in airtight containers.
+Remove from the oven and spread popcorn on parchment paper to cool, breaking up the larger pieces if necessary.

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.